Your questions,

 What is a sunset clause?

-A sunset clause is a provision in a contract or law that in essence gives the prenuptial agreement an expiration date.
+sunset clause is a provision in a contract that gives the prenuptial agreement an expiration date.
 A sunset clause will list the specific date that the agreement will cease to have an effect, and is typically drafted as an anniversary date like, “on the 25th anniversary.”
-The beauty of a sunset clause is that it allows all of the benefits of a prenup but can allow a couple to choose a date at which they believe the prenup is no longer necessary.
+The beauty of a sunset clause is that it allows all of the benefits of a prenup but can also allow a couple to choose a date at which they believe the prenup is no longer necessary.

 Read more about the variety of prenup clauses we offer at no extra charge!